-A.172.
-The Push into Southern Colombia has attracted criticism from peasant farmer associations, claiming that the campesinos of the Putumayo region grow coca as a cash crop to supplement subsistence crops such as pineapples, maize, plantains and yucca.
+A.115 The Push into Southern Colombia attracted criticism from peasant farmer associations, claiming that the campesinos of the Putumayo region grow coca as a cash crop to supplement subsistence crops such as pineapples, maize, plantains and yucca.
 Thus to randomly fumigate fields of coca will destroy other crops, and contaminate the soil and local water supplies.
-The Colombian government has countered that to leave the coca crop unchecked will lead to it ever expanding.
-Environmentalists have argued that jungle will be lost either way: to a growing coca crop or to fresh areas cleared to replenish the lost crop.
+The Colombian government has counterargued that to leave the coca crop unchecked will lead to its unchecked expansion.
+Environmentalists have argued that jungles will be lost either way: to a growing coca crop or to fresh areas cleared to replenish the lost crop.
 [11u,11aa] One NGO (European Network for Brotherhood and Solidarity with Colombia), in September 2001, claimed that fumigation programmes had affected food crop production.
 [18dl]